jantman/ford-f150-gen14-can-bus-interface/implementation-progress.md

 ## Next Actions

-Ready to proceed to Step 7: Output Control Logic to implement business logic connecting vehicle state to GPIO outputs upon human confirmation.
+Ready to proceed to Step 8: Main Loop Integration to ensure non-blocking operation, error handling and recovery, and watchdog functionality upon human confirmation.